What Type of Pasta Works Best for This Dish?

 • Salt: Use a tablespoon of salt for every 4 quarts of water.
 The water should taste like the ocean.

 • Oil: Skip the oil!
-It can coat the pasta, making it harder for the sauce to stick.
+It can coat the pasta, making the sauce less likely to stick.

-Mixing Sauce and Pasta: The Key to Flavor Absorption šŸ„£
+Mixing Sauce and Pasta: The Key to Flavor Absorption 🥣

 The magic happens when sauce meets pasta, and the right technique makes all the difference.